Making Modern America

 Philbrook Museum of Art presents Making Modern America.
 This exhibition examines this paradox of progress through the lens of American industry.
 It presents the many complex—and often conflicting— ways that artists working from 1910 to 1960 portrayed the social and environmental changes taking place during this pivotal period.

-Featuring more than 60 paintings, photographs, design objects, and prints, Making Modern America includes works by iconic artists such as George Bellows, Charles Sheeler, Thomas Hart Benton, and Jacob Lawrence, as well as less-established names like Lucienne Bloch, Eldzier Cortor, and Doris Lee.
+Featuring more than 60 paintings, photographs, design objects, and prints, Making Modern America includes works by iconic artists such as George Bellows, Charles Sheeler, and Thomas Hart Benton, as well as less-established names like Lucienne Bloch, Eldzier Cortor, and Doris Lee.
 More than half of the works in the exhibition are on loan from prestigious museums including the Smithsonian American Art Museum, the Museum of Fine Arts, Houston, Crystal Bridges Museum of American Art, and Columbus Museum of Art.

 Making Modern America is presented in four sections: the rise of the modern city, industrial power, labor, and environmental impacts.
 Major cities like New York, as well as urban centers like Tulsa, flourished in this post-WWI cultural environment that celebrated technology, streamlined machinery, and modern styles in art and architecture.
 Rural areas were likewise transformed, as rails, roads, and power lines crisscrossed the country and factories and refineries joined shipyards and granaries to alter the look of the American landscape with manmade landmarks.